 - After that, you can get into the country for a few days’ trip or go back to the immigration counter to do the exit procedure to get the exit stamp.
 You’re done and successfully outside Laos/Cambodia and ready for a new Vietnamese visa!

-- Once you reach the Vietnam border, the immigration will recheck your passport and visa approval letter.
-After that, you will get the visa sticker.
+- Once you reach the Vietnam border, the immigration will recheck your passport and Vietnam entry paper.
+After that, you will get the entry sticker.

 - Congratulations.
 Your visa run is completed.